-Lee Lauderback is President and CEO of Stallion 51 Corporation located at the Kissimmee Gateway Airport, Florida.
-For over 30 years, Stallion 51’s innovative and comprehensive curriculums have instructed thousands of pilots on the correct and safe methods of flying both the legendary P-51 Mustang and the historic T-6 Texan.
+Lee Lauderback, EAA Warbirds of America 2013 Hall of Fame inductee and 2019 Florida Aviation Hall of Fame inductee, is President and CEO of Stallion 51 Corporation located at the Kissimmee Gateway Airport, Florida.
+Since 1987, Stallion 51’s innovative and comprehensive curriculums have instructed thousands of pilots on the correct and safe methods of flying both the legendary P-51 Mustang and the historic T-6 Texan.

-Lee has been the chief flight instructor since Stallion 51’s inception amassing over 22,000 flight hours in all types of aircraft including well over 9,500 hours in the Mustang.
+Lee has been the chief flight instructor since Stallion 51’s inception in 1987; amassing over 22,250 + flight hours in all types of aircraft including 10,150 + hours in the Mustang making him the highest time P-51 pilot in history.
 He is a certified single and multi-engine flight and ground instructor, holds an Airline Transport Pilot certification as well as instrument, helicopter and glider ratings.
-His expertise and vast experience in both the corporate and private aviation has earned him the distinction of being an FAA Experimental Aircraft Examiner.
-Lee is a member of the Society of Test Pilots (SETP) and is often called upon to flight test various Vintage planes, helicopters and Turbojets before they are accepted.
+His expertise and vast experience in both corporate and private aviation has earned him the distinction of being an FAA Specialty Aircraft Examiner.
+Lee is often called upon to flight test various Vintage aircraft, helicopters and Turbojets before they are accepted.

 In 2016, Lee became a member of the Society of Experimental Test Pilots (SETP); an exclusive group of exceptional pilots such as R.A.
 “Bob” Hoover and Hoot Gibson, who nominated Lee to the organization.

 In 2017, the Federal Aviation Administration’s (FAA) recognized Lee Lauderback for his 50 plus years of safe flight operations and his many contributions to aviation safety with the Wright Brothers Master Pilot Award Program (MPA).